 - Use batteries with the highest mAh rating you can purchase. - Use a high-quality peak-detecting charger. - Read and follow all maintenance and care instructions provided by the manufacturer of your batteries. - Vary your speed.
-The Titan12T is a fan cooled motor, therefore moderate to top-speed running helps reduce motor temperatures. - Lower your gear ratio.
-Installing a smaller pinion gear will lower your gear ratio, causing less power draw from the motor. - Maintain your model.
+The Titan12T is a fan cooled motor, therefore moderate to top-speed running helps reduce motor temperatures. - Maintain your model.
 Do not allow dirt or damaged parts to cause binding in the drivetrain.
 Keep the motor clean and the motor bushings lightly lubricated.